 These tarantulas need a photoperiod of around 8 hours of light daily.
 Avoid exposing them to longer periods of light, or light that is too bright, such as sunlight.
 Control artificial light with a timer.
 Use a low wattage red lamp for viewing at night.
 There must be a distinct day/night cycle, which you can provide with lamps and timers.

 The staple of the diet for a Rose Hair Tarantula is gut-loaded crickets.
 Give young spiders pinhead crickets.
-You can also give the tarantula grasshoppers and locusts.
-Feed it 3-6 appropriately sized crickets twice per week.
+You can also give the tarantula dubia roaches, grasshoppers, locusts or other appropriately sized insects.
+Feed it 2-6 appropriately sized crickets once per week.